 This is a follow up story for PureFilters.
-If you're interested in reading how they got started, published over 2 years ago, check it out here.
+If you're interested in reading how they got started, published about 3 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 My name is Jay Vasantharajah and my business partner Nadir Chaudhry and I are the Co-Founders of PureFilters.
 PureFilters is an eCommerce business that sells air and water filters direct-to-consumer.
 We save homeowners a ton of time and money by allowing them to order their filters online and having it delivered directly from the factory to their doorstep.

 We have grown our business from $0 to $200k/mo over the past 5 years and we have no plans of slowing down!

 Tell us about what you’ve been up to!
 Has the business been growing?

 The business has grown fairly steadily since our last interview with Starter Story and has recently spiked due to COVID.
 A couple of major events happened like failing to raise VC money and receiving a lucrative acquisition offer from a large company.
 I’ll touch more upon both later.